PenTest-duck/SBT-Hilltop-CTF/Crypto/Simplified DES - Writeup/README.md

-# Simplified DES - Writeup
+# Simplified DES - Writeup - TEST PROTOTYPE

 In order to solve this challenge, you must first have an understanding of the round key generation process in S-DES.